nazymaisultanova03-design/nazymka03/README.md

 # nazymka03
 Kazakh student in Europe

+A short introduction about myself: I am a 4th-year student at a girls-only university in Almaty.
+This year, I will complete my bachelor’s degree and receive my diploma.
+My future profession is physics.
+I am 22 years old.
+My parents live in another city, and I have two younger brothers.My hobbies include reading books and watching movies.
+So far, I have read around 35–40 books.
+My favorite one from world literature is “Robinson Crusoe.”
+I also enjoy traveling and organizing tours.
+Up to now, I have visited 9 countries.

 I am a beginner web developer exploring how the web works — from structuring pages with HTML to bringing them alive with CSS and JavaScript.
 My goal is to grow into a full-stack developer capable of building modern, user-friendly applications.

 🚀 Skills I’m Building